NelsonPython/CTF_SVBGR_2025/silent_signal/timing_solution.md

-### Open SilentSignal.pcap in Wireshark
+### Timing

+Open SilentSignal.pcap in Wireshark.
 Notice the only thing that changes is the time stamp.
 Extract the ICMP packets:

 ```
 Wireshark -> File -> Extract Packet Dissections -> As CSV